Georgian authorities have arrested a further nine former government officials, accusing them of abusing their power while in office.

 The ex-defence minister has been charged with torturing army personnel.

-The charges relate to an incident in February 2010, when Bacho Akhalaia allegedly ordered 17 servicemen to be locked up and abused.'Political persecution'
+The charges relate to an incident in February 2010, when Bacho Akhalaia allegedly ordered 17 servicemen to be locked up and abused.

 Mr Akhalaia left his post in September, ahead of the polls, amid a prisoner abuse scandal.